sussmanLab/cellGPU/doc/markdown/CONTRIBUTING.md

 Code should be written in a style consistent with the existing code base.
 As a brief summary, the Whitesmith indentation style should be used, and 4 spaces, and not tabs, should be used to indent lines.
 A soft maximum line length of 120 characters should be used, with very long lines of code broken at some natural point.

-See any of the code for a feel of the style.
+Variable names should be descriptive; prefer lower camelCase names to using other delimiters.
+When using ArrayHandles stick to the h_variableName and d_variableName convention for accessing GPUArrays on either the host or device.

 ## Documentation